 And those practices are more important than ever, says Roger, as our lives are increasingly being lived at high velocity and with greater amounts of clutter.

 “Our hearts have forgotten how to ‘be still and know that He is God.’” he said.
 “Inside ourselves we’re running all the time, ambushed by the tyranny of the urgent.
 We are seldom awakened to the fact that every moment of every day can be lived in the presence of God, alive and aware of His love.”

 Interested in attending an Axiom retreat?
-You’re invited to join us for two opportunities this summer:
+You’re invited to join us for this opportunity next summer:

-With storytelling, movie illustrations, Biblical teaching and personal prayer time, this weekend at St. Mary’s Abbey in Morristown will further your understanding of His dreams and purposes for your life.
+With storytelling, movie illustrations, biblical teaching and personal prayer time, this time away will further your understanding of His dreams and purposes for your life.

 For more information, contact email@example.com